tylerdr/sprinter-website/src/pages/index.md

 heading: Sprinter Consulting
 subheading: Delivering Tomorrow's Technology Today
 FirstCallToAction:
-  firstLine: Explore the world of modern tech today & discover the endless
+  firstLine: Explore the world of modern tech & discover the endless possibilities
-    possibilities it has to offer.
+    it has to offer.
 SecondCallToAction:
   firstLine: Anxious about the future?
   statistic: 89% of all companies have already adopted a digital-first business